GeoscienceAustralia/ptha/ptha_access/README.md

 would never occur", with zero corresponding to an impossible event (i.e. according to the model).

+There are also a number of variables with names including `_rate_annual`.
+**Beware: These do not give the exceedance rates for the events!**.
+Instead they represent a (fairly nominal) event-specific portion of the source-zone's total rate of events with the give magnitude.
+This is useful as part of other calculations.
+For instance, by adjusting these rates we can make events more or less likely on some parts of the source-zone (e.g to reflect spatial variations in tectonic convergence rates).
+Most end-users should not use these `_rate_annual` variables directly - with one exception: **If an event has a rate of zero, then according to the PTHA it will not occur**.
+This can happen either because the magnitude is higher than is expected to occurr on the source-zone, or because the maximum slip is very high.
+Please see the report if you think you might need to use these variables.

 All of our source-zone event tables contain events with `Mw` values ranging from 7.2 to 9.8.
 This is done for computational convenience, irrespective of